ynput/OpenPype/website/docs/artist_getting_started.md

 ---

-You can run OpenPype by desktop "OP" icon (if exists after installing) or by directly executing
+You can run OpenPype by desktop "OP" icon (if it exists after installing) or by directly executing

 **openpype_gui.exe** located in the OpenPype folder.
 This executable being suitable **for artists**.